adarsh-agrawal23/Elevator-Control-Design/README.md

 - **Moving Up / Moving Down**: Elevator in motion
 - **Door Open / Close**: Handles entry/exit
 - **Stop at Floor**: Temporarily stops to serve a request
+- **Wait**: Waits for the timer to go high to ensure a finite amount of time for door open
 - **Check**: Further checks if any other floor is been requested

 ### FSM State Diagram